testbrobpapoy/.MCM/README.md

 - A project isn’t added if it breaks the lore established by previous entries — e.g. The Marvels, Moon Knight, Ms. Marvel... (some of them get only the first episode in the list).
 - Even though release date is the baseline, I obviously moved some titles around so the watch‑through wouldn’t be dull — sometimes four series landed in a row, or plotlines felt too scattered.
 - I tried to split the series up so their connections were felt yet the individual plot wasn’t forgotten when it intertwined with many other projects.
-- Some placements may look odd — Madame Web, I Am Groot Season 1, Logan, Black Widow... but that’s just how I felt it should be, and explaining it all would take ages, LOL.
+- Some placements may look odd — Madame Web, I Am Groot, Logan, Black Widow... but that’s just how I felt it should be, and explaining it all would take ages, LOL :)

 ## The list
-- Duration - 17:23:36:44<br>
+- Duration - 18:04:06:46<br>
 [u-X] X-Men (1:24:06)<br>
 [u-Maguire] Spider-Man (1:56:18)<br>
 [u-X] X2 (2:05:18)<br>